sarkonovich/Alexa-Hue/README.md

     http://username:password@bb1bde4a.ngrok.io/lights

 Before you can use the skill, you'll need to give it access to your Hue bridge.
-Press the link button on your bridge and launch the skill (within, I think, 20 seconds or so.)
+Press the link button on your bridge and launch the skill (within, I think, 30 seconds or so.)

 If you don't do this step, Alexa will remind you.

+At this point the skill should be available to you.
+You can say things like:

 At this point the skill should be available to you.
 You can say things like: